Chelmarsh: Notable buildings

 The main feature of the village St. Peter's church.
 This is an example of the Decorated style and is built on the site of a Norman church, parts of the original building can still be seen.

 Other notable buildings include the former Chelmarsh Church of England Primary School, built in 1850 which closed its curriculum doors in July 2002; the building has since been converted into a dwelling.
 Another is Astbury Hall; a stately home with 320 acres.
 In 1889 it was destroyed by a fire but rebuilt in 1891.
 Up until 2017 it was the home to Judas Priest star K.K.
 Downing who transformed it into a golf course.

 Community

-It has one pub: 'The Bulls Head' in the main village, and the 'Unicorn' in the hamlet of Hampton, and is also home to Chelmarsh Sports & Social Club and Chelmarsh Parish Hall (www.chelmarshparishhall.co.uk).
+The parish has two pubs: 'The Bulls Head' in the main village, and the 'Unicorn' in the hamlet of Hampton, and is also home to Chelmarsh Sports & Social Club and Chelmarsh Parish Hall (www.chelmarshparishhall.co.uk).

 Chelmarsh has a very low crime rate and figures average around two minor crimes per month.